 I had to empty everything out and hose out the entire camper to get the mud and muck out of it.
 It was nasty!
 The guy drained the fluids out of the engine, the transmission, the gas tank, and the differential.
 He flushed the transmission three times.
 He drained the fluids out of the gas tank and, because gas is lighter than water, the water came out first.
 When it started to change to pure gasoline, he was able to save half a tank of gas.
 He put electric heaters under the dashboard to dry out the electrical.
 He charged me $1,200 after twelve days.
 The engine started and I was able to drive back to San Francisco.

 TCM: That’s amazing.
 So, how did the ride home go?

 Gary: I didn’t have any instruments; no speedometer, odometer, or gas gauge.
 I did have my headlights and tail lights.
-I left about 4 PM and drove about half way and stayed in a hotel.
+I left about 4 PM and drove about halfway and stayed in a hotel.
 I made it into town the next day.
 My primary concern was to get the truck running well.
-After all this all I had to do was replace the instrument panel and computer parts for the air flow so that the engine would run right.
-I also had to clean all the electrical contacts to get all the corrosion out of it.
+After all this, all I had to do was replace the instrument panel and computer parts for the airflow so that the engine would run right.
+I also had to clean all the electrical contacts to get all the corrosion out of them.
 Now it runs fine.

 TCM: That’s one tough truck.
 How’s the camper?

 Gary: The only damage to the camper was the door that covers hot water heater controls came off because of force of water in the river.
 I had to clean the telecoupler, which is the device that turns on the water heater.
 Everything still works; the three-way fridge, the heater, the propane, the two-burner gas stove.
 Even the inside cabinetry was fine.
 It’s plywood and was not affected by the water exposure.